redshift-tools/postgresql-to-redshift-loader/README.md

 It uses PostgreSQL COPY command to load file located on S3 into Redshift table.

 #### What technology was used to create this tool
-I used SQL*Plus, Python, Boto to write it.
+I used psql.exe, Python, Boto to write it.
 Boto is used to upload file to S3.
-SQL*Plus is used to spool data to compressor pipe. psycopg2 is used to establish ODBC connection with Redshift clusted and execute `COPY` command.
+`psql.exe` is used to spool data to compressor pipe. psycopg2 is used to establish ODBC connection with Redshift clusted and execute `COPY` command.

 #### Why don't you use ODBC driver for Redshift to insert data?